clerickx/TheStage4Library/README.md

 ```

 ### Fstab
-Note: this is just a example fstab
+Note: This is just an example of fstab
 ```
 # /etc/fstab: static file system information.
 #